Here is all the wisdom we can muster. Tap the bars to open the full text below.

 A – Most yearly educational courses like ours are set once you sign up, but we do offer a 30-day cancelation before our cutoff date in February.
 If you have something big come up unexpectedly that requires you to cancel your enrollement, please use our 30-day advance notice CANCELATION REQUEST FORM.
 It’s hard to fill spaces after the course is half finished, and we really can’t find reaplacements for reserved spaces after February 20, which is our cut-off date for cancelations.
 Please read the policy section directly below for instructions and more explanation.

-Cancelling mid-year is a big deal for the class, the student, and for us since the enrollment season is in the late Summer and early Fall.
-Please do not sign up for other activities later on, and then try to cancel your art course mid-year.
-Moving out of Middle Tennessee or family health problems are good reasons to need a cancellation.
+You are purchasing a full course.
+Cancelling mid-year is a special option we offer, but it is a big deal for the class, the student, and for us since the enrollment season is in the late Summer and early Fall.
+Changing your mind, signing up for other activities later on in the year, or feeling too busy, are not valid reasons to cancel.
+Cancelling your art course mid-year is like returning a partially used product that most likely can never be resold to another student.
+We understand that big changes such as moving out of the Middle Tennessee area, or family health problems, are important reasons to need a cancellation, and why we offer it.
 Most other issues can be worked out with scholarship or scheduling changes.
+Give us a call and we’ll do everything we can to help you finish your course in a way that works for you.

 Q – How should I pay tuition?